martinnirtl/otel-demo/README.md

 ## The Showcase

 The application itself does not really have a specific purpose nor offers a beautiful UI.
 It just provides one simple endpoint for users to sign up with email, name and password and sends out a confirmation mail afterwards.
-All service communication is done via HTTP and gRPC.
+All service communication is done via HTTP.

 While there are some surrounding services to make this a more representative example, the main components are the following: